speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 \pagebreakNum

 ## Variant: Space Stations
 Players may decide they want to invest in a space station.
 Only size categories Large and larger are appropriate for space stations.
-If players elect to own a space station instead of—or in addition to—a starship, use the following rules.
+If players elect to own a space station instead ofï¿½or in addition toï¿½a starship, use the following rules.

 #### Armor Class
 When calculating a space station's armor class, use the operator's Technology instead of of the pilot's Piloting, by taking the station's size base armor class (as shown in the Starship Size Base Armor Class table on page 56), add the deployed operator's Intelligence (Technology) modifier, and any applicable bonuses.
 For example, a Large station has a base armor class of 7.
 If the operator has an Intelligence of 16, a proficiency bonus of +2, proficiency in Technology, and the station is using deflection armor, his station has an armor class of 12.
 You do not require proficiency in Technology to attempt to operate a space station.